 8. Keep them tidy.
 Good grooming is essential; dogs are most comfortable when their coats are orderly and free of any mats that tug uncomfortably at their skin.
 Abolishing tangles helps them eliminate more easily — I’ve seen dogs whose hindquarters were so full of mats that this was an issue! — and short toenails allow for easier movement comfortably.
 And no matter how darling your dog may look with fur hanging over the eyes, or how popular that style is for the breed, a haircut that allows for unobstructed vision is a better (and safer) choice.

 9. Play it up.
 Make play dates for your dog with other nice, well-socialized pups.
 Most dogs love to play with other dogs, and their exhilaration is palpable as they frolic together.
 (Does your dog have a BFF?
-Read more about “Pal Dogs” in the Summer ’10 issue.)
-Also, add more play to your own interactions with your dog.
+Read more about “Pal Dogs”) Also, add more play to your own interactions with your dog.

 10. Sharpen your focus.
 Dogs value the time we spend focused completely on them, and that’s easiest to do without anyone else present.
 This quality time is especially valuable and important in multi-dog households.
 Improving your dog’s quality of life is a gift that keeps on giving: the more wonderful we make life for our dogs, the more ways they enhance our own.